lokeshjain2008/ChangeLocale/README.md

 3. version 1.2 : Added coffeescript support to make it more readable.
 4. version 1.3 : improved UI and Drag and drop functionality.
 5. version 1.3.1: Don't add the element if that is already added on the page.
+6. version 2.1 : Added functionality to remember user locatin and some UI enhancement.